 Indigenous Anarchism is a concept that has been around for a long time.
-In fact, the anarchism practiced by many tribes in North America predates European anarchism by thousands of years.
+In fact, the anarchism practiced by many tribes & peoples in the Americas predates European anarchism by thousands of years.
 This anarchism was only recently destroyed by the forces of colonization, capitalism, and white supremacy.

 Today, Anarchism is dominated by Euro-centric ideas about relations, culture, and spirituality.
 Anarchists in the so-called United States and Canada are predominantly white.
 This has shaped the anarchism of these predominantly English speaking countries in a profound way.